MicheleTornetta/Grrrrinder/README.md

 The dog route utilizes four types of HTTP requests:

 + Get - Allows the user to either search all dogs, or search dogs based on specific search criteria.
 Figuring out this specific code was a bit tricky, but ultimately we were able to accomplish our goal by adding a 'where: query'.
 See the code below!
-(ENTER PICTURE OF CODE)

 - Post - Allows the user to create a new profile and send a request for email contact.